giulnicole/RVerse/README.md

 - - -

-### Day 4: Models and extensions
+### Day 4: Summary of rprevious lectures
+- Recap on R synta, theory behind exploratory analysis
 - Examples of unsupervised learning with exploratory purpouse
-- Introduction to hypotheses testing